eegli/mfaws/readme.md

 ## Migrating from `aws-mfa`: What's different?

-1. By default, all profiles are considered long-term profiles unless they end with the short term suffix set by `--short-term-suffix [SHUFFIX]`.
+1. By default, all profiles are considered long-term profiles unless they end with the short term suffix set by `--short-term-suffix [SUFFIX]`.
 There is no such thing as an _explicit_ long-term suffix (hence, also no `--long-term-suffix` flag)
 2. Unlike `aws-mfa`, where actions (AssumeRole/GetSessionToken) are implicitly given by the presence of the `--assume-role` flag, **mfaws** has dedicated sub-commands for each operation
 3. `--assume-role` is `--role-arn`
 4. `--role-session-name [NAME]` does not use the [login name of your user](https://docs.python.org/3/library/getpass.html) by default but the static string `mfa-user`
 5. Some environment variables have different names

-## Contributing and Notes
+## Contributing

-I'm still a complete beginner with Rust, and suggestions on how to improve this project and make things prettier are very welcome!
-Of course, I'm also very happy for general feedback, bugfixes and feature ideas.
+General feedback, bugfixes and feature ideas are very welcome!
+Please open an issue first.

 ## Acknowledgements